DebbieElabonga/githubapi/README.md

 ## Description

-This is Agular CLI application that allows a user to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+This is Angular CLI application that allows a user to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories based on github user name.

 ## Live Page
 https://debbieElabonga.github.io/Github-API/home